Protecting Cool, Clean Water in Working Forests on

-Adaptive management CMER science called Hardrock and Softrock Experimental Buffer Treatment Studies show that current forest practices rules keep non-fish and fish stream temperatures below the Dept. of Ecology’s criteria for salmon streams, below 16⁰ C, or 60.8°F. In fact Np streams are all cooler than that, at 12-14°C or 54-58°F.
+Adaptive management CMER science called Hardrock and Softrock Experimental Buffer Treatment Studies show that current forest practices rules keep non-fish and fish stream temperatures below the Dept. of Ecology’s temperature criteria for salmon streams, below 16⁰ C, (60.8°F).
+In fact, Np streams are all cooler than that, at 12-14°C (54-58°F), they are called Tier II waters.
+Water Quality Standards allow balancing productive industries and clean water so long as the temperature does not exceed the stream temperature criteria of 16°C.

-Hardrock and Softrock Experimental Buffer Treatment Studies, shows timber harvesting may temporarily increase water temperatures by approximately 0.5-1°C equivalent to 0.9-1.8°F. This does not affect salmon-safe temperatures.
-In fact, the studies show this is a temporary effect and streams recover to their natural temperature as trees and vegetation grow back in a few years.
-As an extra precaution, small, and large landowners and counties propose doubling the length of buffers to a minimum of 1,000′ where it matters – upstream of the intersection where fish and non-fish streams meet, and widening the first 500’ to 75′, to ensure fish-safe temperatures are protected.
+Hardrock and Softrock Experimental Buffer Treatment Studies, shows timber harvesting may temporarily increase water temperatures 0.5-1°C (0.9-1.8°F), and does not affect salmon-safe temperatures.
+Studies show this is a temporary effect and streams recover to their natural temperature as trees and vegetation grow back in a few years.
+As an extra precaution to minimize this change, small, large, and county forest landowners propose doubling the length of buffers where it matters, to a minimum of 1,000′ – upstream of the intersection where fish and non-fish streams meet, and widening the first 500’ to 75′, to ensure fish-safe temperatures are protected.

-We believe the small, large landowner and county’s proposal addresses the results of the studies.
+We believe the small, large, and county landowner proposal addresses the results of the science studies.
 This proposal increases buffer area and foregone timber value by 38% to respond to the research, and Ecology’s proposal increases buffer area and foregone timber value by 140%, for an uncertain environmental benefit.
 To avoid overreacting to temporary and small temperature changes, monitoring is necessary to understand temperature patterns across the landscape, particularly given the potential effects of climate change.
-This was anticipated in the 1999 Adaptive Management program, but initial priorities focused on site-scale studies designed to effect rule changes instead of long-term water quality monitoring
+This was anticipated in the 1999 Forests and Fish Report and follow-on Adaptive Management program, but initial priorities focused on site-scale studies designed to effect rule changes instead of long-term water quality monitoring.

 The studies focused on the temperature response of clear-cutting an entire Np basin between 30-120 acres and measuring the post-harvest temperature and amphibian abundance changes.
 This does not reflect actual timber harvest patterns in the field.
-A Before-After Control-Impact study design was used to assess the response of temperature, nutrients, drift, sediment, streamflow, shade, and litterfall to four buffer treatments.
-However harvesting an entire Np basin in one entry is a more intensive harvest pattern than forest managers do in the real-world.
-These basins are rare and the harvesting pattern is not typical of what happens in the field.
+A Before-After Control-Impact study design was used to assess the response of temperature, nutrients, drift, sediment, streamflow, shade, and litterfall to three buffer treatments and unharvested controls.
+However, harvesting an entire Np basin in one entry is a more intensive harvest pattern than forest managers do in the real-world.
+This harvesting pattern is not typical of what happens in the field.

 It took two years and 36,000 Np basins to identify the 17 Np basins selected for the Hardrock study which met the specific criteria of:

-In order to see how many times actual forest practices in the field have replicate these experimental conditions, we evaluated 979 Np basins over ten years (2010-2020) and found that 80-100% harvests in Np basins between 30-120 acres are not frequent, even over five to ten years it is infrequent.
-We found fewer than 15 basins (1.4%) of 30 acres or greater being harvested in a single Forest Practices Application over this time period.
+In order to see how many times actual forest practices in the field have replicated these experimental conditions, we evaluated 979 Np basins over ten years (2010-2020) and found that 85-100% harvests in Np basins between 30-120 acres are not frequent, even over five to ten years it is infrequent.
+We found fewer than 15 basins (1.4%) of 30 acres or greater being harvested in a single Forest Practices Application (FPA) over this time period.

 To be responsive to the study results and avoid whole basin harvests greater than 30 acres, a continuous 75′ buffer is proposed for the entire length of the Np stream if the entire basin is harvested in a 5-year period.
 Most of the Caucuses agree on this proposal.
 To address stakeholder concerns that entire Np basins could be harvested with multiple entries, landowners and counties propose that if 85% of the Np basin greater than 30 acres is harvested within a 5-year period, a 75′ continuous buffer will be required for the full length of the Np stream.